-The unexpected pandemic that has taken over the world since the beginning of the year has had serious consequences for many of us.
+The unexpected pandemic that has taken over the world since the beginning of 2020 has had serious consequences for many of us.

 Businesses have had to cut back on resources and make redundancies in order to survive, which in turn, has increased the amount of people who are lending and getting into debt.
 For many of us, the unprecedented introduction of lockdown and social distancing has shaken up day-to-day life, leading to mental health struggles as a result.